supercodingninja/Joia/README.md

 ## Repositiory End-Goal Criteria
 ###### [Back to Table of Contents](#Table-of-Contents)
 Make it a point to tackle new code, weekly (at least, periodaclly); and break it down.
 Try to understand the concepts, yourself.
 This only makes you more credible, and a stonger developer: because you've taken the tim to study!
 Remember this also, as a developer, your goal should be designing NEW experiences that makes people's lives simple; because as developers, we solve problems that people didn't even knew they had- even better, in a way that they do not understand: We are the super heroes and heriones of tomorrow; so get coding, and I hope this repository helps you along your development.
-Stay on task, Get Ahead, Change The World! - [Frederick Thomas](https://www.linkedin.com/in/discoverfrederickthomas/), Super Coding Ninja™
+Stay on task, Get Ahead, Change The World!

 ## License

 <a href="./LICENSE/LICENSE" alt="LICENSE." title="APACHE 2.0 Information" target="_blank"><img align="center" src="https://img.shields.io/badge/License-Click to View APACHE 2.0-informational.svg" alt="GPL3.0 Information" height="auto" width="auto"/></a>

-<b>Copyright<b>  © 2021 [Connor Favero](https://github.com/con0fav), [Rattanak Leng](https://github.com/rattanakleng), [Andrew Olson](https://github.com/YouFarted), and Frederick Thomas, [Super Coding Ninja™](https://github.com/supercodingninja).
+<i>Joia</i><b>Copyright<b>  © 2021 [Connor Favero](https://github.com/con0fav), [Rattanak Leng](https://github.com/rattanakleng), [Andrew Olson](https://github.com/YouFarted), and Frederick Thomas, [Super Coding Ninja™](https://github.com/supercodingninja).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.